the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 return person_status
 ```

-go ahead and write a test to ensure that future changes in the code can't cause it to happen again:
+Go ahead and write a test to ensure that future changes in the code can't cause it to happen again:
 ```
 def test_adult_or_child():